Green-Software-Foundation/hack/README.md

 This year, we're pushing boundaries by going beyond carbon—exploring the full spectrum of environmental impacts with the [Impact Framework (IF)](https://if.greensoftware.foundation/), an Open Source measurement tool (currently in Beta) for measuring software across all components and environments, to reduce the ecological footprint of software.

-We’re challenging practitioners to come together in small teams to showcase IF's prowess in reducing software's ecological footprint—carbon emissions, water usage, land impact, and more.
+We’re challenging practitioners to come together in small virtual teams to showcase IF's prowess in reducing software's ecological footprint—carbon emissions, water usage, land impact, and more.
 This is your chance to make a real impact.

 ## Get Involved